ratpack/ratpack/RELEASING.md

 1. Update the `manualVersions` list in `ratpack-site.gradle` so the new manual is included in the site
 1. (a) Update `release-notes.md` to remove the content specific to the freshly-completed release (i.e. set it back to a fresh template)
 1. Commit with message 'Begin version «version»', and push (make sure you push the tag)
-1. Run `./gradlew clean artifactoryPublish` (to push the new snapshot snapshot, so it can be resolved)
+1. Run `./gradlew clean publishAllPublicationsToOssrhRepository` (to push the new snapshot snapshot, so it can be resolved)
 1. Add the `Due Date` to the Milestone in GitHub and close it
 1. Copy the release announcement to the GitHub tag description on the [GitHub releases page](https://github.com/ratpack/ratpack/releases) and publish the release
 1. Get a tweet out about the release